Blandford’s Dedication to Nature & Wildlife Education Can’t Be Beat

 This is a great outside-in-the-spring outing for families.
 There is music, horses, hands-on activities and more.

 Try your hand at tapping for syrup, sit on a horse and learn all about Native American and pioneer life.

 There are fun presentations galore as you travel paths around Blandford.
 Some are given by adults, and others by the middle school students at Blandford Nature Center.
 It’s fun to see them so excited about what they’re learning.

-held in October
+held in early October

 Experience autumn during simpler times at this festival.

 There’s the iconic fall treat apple cider here.
 Face painting, candle making, scarecrow assembly, a horse petting zoo and other hands-on ideas will keep the kids entertained.

 After you’ve had your fill of activities, you must hike the trails.
 Fall is the most beautiful time of year for a hike, and the woods at Blandford will not disappoint.

 held in late October

 Each year near October 31, Blandford hosts a Halloween-themed scavenger hunt.